Call: (734) 485-4600

 Oral Surgery

 Oral surgery is an umbrella term for surgical treatments such as dental implants, wisdom teeth extractions and bone grafting.
-Dental implants, an excellent solution for missing teeth, are surgically placed tooth roots that hold dental crowns in place.
+Dental implants are the premier solution for missing teeth.
 A wisdom tooth extraction may be recommended if there isn't enough room in your mouth to accommodate wisdom teeth and they become impacted, partially erupted or infected.
-Bone grafting transfers bone from one part of the jaw to another, usually to accommodate a dental implant.
-While a general dentist can perform some oral surgery procedures, an oral surgeon is required for others.